ekleiner/coredns/plugin/metadata/README.md

 ## Description

-By enabling *metadata* any plugin that implements [metadata.Metadataer interface](https://godoc.org/github.com/coredns/coredns/plugin/metadata#Metadataer) will be called and will be able to add it's own Metadata to context.
-The metadata collected will be available for all plugins handler, via the Context parameter provided in the ServeDNS function
+By enabling *metadata* any plugin that implements [metadata.Metadataer interface](https://godoc.org/github.com/coredns/coredns/plugin/metadata#Metadataer) will be called for each DNS query, at being of the process for that query, in order to add it's own Metadata to context.
+The metadata collected will be available for all plugins handler, via the Context parameter provided in the ServeDNS function.
+Metadata plugin is automatically adding the so-called default medatada (extracted from the query) to the context.
+Those default metadata are: {qname}, {qtype}, {client_ip}, {client_port}, {protocol}, {server_ip}, {server_port}

 ## Syntax